reactonite/core/README.md

 ## About The Project

-Reactonite is a free and open source wrapper for react which lets a person write vanilla html code and convert it to a react code easily, hence building a PWA, SPA.
+Reactonite is a wrapper for Eeact which allows one to write vanilla html code and convert it to a react code and hence building a PWA, SPA.

 Here's the key features added to Reactonite: